New Jersey Nursing Home Abuse Injury Attorneys

 Federal regulations protect nursing home residents from neglect and abuse, and a nursing home can be fined or have its ratings downgraded if reports of such mistreatment are substantiated.
 However, when an elderly or infirm resident is injured, he or she is often unable or unwilling to speak up to protect his or her rights.

 That's why it's important to have an advocate on your side who can help ensure that your rights are being respected and that you are receiving the care you deserve.
 The nursing home abuse and neglect lawyers at our firm have extensive experience handling these types of cases, and we are here to help.
-Contact us today for a free consultation.
+Contact us today at 1-800-923-3456 for a free consultation.